KBIM-TV: Purchase by KGGM-TV

 The KBIM-TV acquisition ended up being significant to the Hebenstreits in one other way: it signaled the beginning of the end for one of the nation's last major-market family-owned TV stations.
 Citing the financial strain of the expansion, in July 1991, the Hebenstreits sold their 58 percent share in New Mexico Broadcasting Company to Lee Enterprises of Davenport, Iowa, which had owned the remainder for five years.
 KGGM-TV became KRQE the next year.

 In 1998, Lee rebranded the combination of KRQE, KBIM-TV, and KREZ-TV in Durango, Colorado (which it had purchased), as "CBS Southwest" and revamped the Roswell and Durango stations' news services to produce inserts into KRQE's early evening newscasts.
 Two years later, Lee exited broadcasting and sold KRQE, KBIM-TV, and most of its other television properties to Emmis Communications; in 2005, Emmis, in its own exit from television, sold its New Mexico outlets to LIN TV Corporation.
 Local newscasts from Roswell ended on December 12, 2008, as part of further budget cuts and to reinvest money into technology improvements.
 KRQE continued to maintain a news presence in Roswell, stationing a reporter there.

+KBIM lost its CBS affiliation to KOAT-TV on August 1, 2026, as part of a modified renewal of most other Nexstar affiliations with CBS.
+Albuquerque was one of four markets where stations owned by Hearst Television assumed the CBS affiliation from Nexstar-owned stations in their markets.
+KBIM became a primary Fox affiliate with the change.